 3. Replace the substring containing numbers

-Let us suppose the below query to replace certain number string:
+Let us suppose the below query to replace a specific number string:

 SELECT REPLACE("477", "7", "9");

-4. Replace string using Column name of a table and SELECT Statement
+4. Replace string using the Column name of a table and SELECT Statement

 select * from Books;